Social Security Disability FAQs: Benefits & Application Basics

 In order to be eligible to file for SSD benefits, you must have worked and earned enough credits to be “insured.”
 In short, you must have worked and paid Social Security taxes for five of the last 10 years to be insured.

 Supplemental Security Income (SSI) benefits is another option if you are not insured for SSD.
 Eligibility for the SSI program is asset and income related – your household income/asset level must be below certain criteria to qualify.
+SSI is specifically designed for low-income individuals who have not paid enough into the Social Security system to qualify for SSD.
 Determine your SSI eligibility here.

 How Do I File For Social Security Disability?